Making turkey gravy at home from turkey drippings is easy!

 Homemade turkey gravy made from pan drippings is a must for Thanksgiving!

-Anytime I try to serve my kids mashed potatoes without gravy they look at me like I’m insane.
-And maybe I am.
-Because what are mashed potatoes without gravy?
-Gravy is the glue that often brings a whole meal together, and nowhere is that more true than on Thanksgiving.
-It just wouldn’t be Thanksgiving without a heavy drizzle of gravy over most of the things on my plate.
+Gravy is the delicious glue that often brings a whole meal together, and nowhere is that more true than on Thanksgiving.
+It just wouldn’t be Thanksgiving without a heavy drizzle of turkey gravy over the mashed potatoes, stuffing, and most of the things on my plate.

 Homemade turkey gravy made from pan drippings is a must for Thanksgiving!